 (Hey, Queenie.
 I’m afraid Jerin needs you on the bridge.
 He just called me.)

 (Jorban finally figured out that you’re on the ship.
 I have to say, it took the old man longer than I thought it would.)

 (I’ll meet you at the front doors.)
 It was shocking when her heart stuttered at the mere thought of seeing Ian.
 She forced her mind to dwell on something else.

 Ian was standing outside the bridge when Eena arrived, his back propped against the wall.
 The moment their eyes met, he skewed the grin on his lips.
 His expression, along with the leisurely pose, reminded Eena of the first time she had seen him on Earth, leaning against the gold brick wall at Royal City High School.
 He had flickered repeated glances at her that day, watching her size him up.
 Then as now, his shoulders slouched by a few degrees.

 (You do a little.)

 Eena caught his gaze as it dropped to the pendant dangling from her neck.
 The gold pendant.
-She worriedly took it in her hand.
+Self-consciously, she took it in her hand.

 (It’s okay, Queenie.
 I’m fine with it.)
 Whether his words were true or not, she appreciated his selfless understanding.